Read advice and experience of others in the Tihoi Knowledge Sharing Guide here

 - Fitness – St Paul’s Year 9 Physical Education programme is designed to help students improve their fitness in preparation for Tihoi.
 However, students are encouraged to increase their fitness further prior to going to Tihoi.
 Doing this as a family is a great way to spend quality time together and improve the physical well-being of each family member.

-- Goal setting – It is important for your child to set himself some aspirational goals about what she wants to achieve during his time at Tihoi but these goals need to be achievable.
+- Goal setting – It is important for your child to set some aspirational goals about what they want to achieve during their time at Tihoi, but these goals need to be achievable.
 These should be reviewed each time he returns home.

 Advice for parents

 - Your child is required to write a letter home every week.
-He wants nothing more than to receive a letter back from you too – ideally every week.
+They want nothing more than to receive a letter back from you too – ideally every week.
 These letters are treasured on arrival and will be kept for a lifetime.

-- Your child may experience some challenging emotions while at Tihoi and these emotions might be reflected in his letters home to you.
+- Your child may experience some challenging emotions while at Tihoi and these emotions might be reflected in their letters home to you.
 As a parent, this can be difficult to deal with from a distance.
-Please understand that your child may write when he is feeling at his worst.
+Please understand that your child may write when they are feeling low..
 Understand that overcoming homesickness can boost your child’s self-esteem.
-You will likely see improved confidence, social skills and independence from him.
-Be positive, firm and reassuring is the best way to get good outcomes in this circumstance.
+You will likely see improved confidence, social skills and independence.
+Being positive, firm and reassuring is the best way to get good outcomes in this circumstance.
 By the time the letter gets to you, your child or Tihoi staff are likely to have resolved the issue.
 If you have concerns, feel free to contact the Tihoi Director.

 - Sometimes parents can get ‘homesick’ too.
 This is normal natural anxiety associated with family separation.
-Please be careful how you communicate your own feelings and anxieties with your child while he is living away from you.
+Please be careful how you communicate your own feelings and anxieties with your child while they are living away from you.

-- Encourage your child to try everything and to fully immerse himself in the Tihoi Venture School programme, so he gains the intended benefits from the experience.
+- Encourage your child to try everything and to be fully immersed in the Tihoi Venture School programme so they gain the intended benefits from the experience.

-- Ensure you sit down with your child at the mid-point of the programme to see how he is tracking.
-What goals has he achieved?
+- Ensure you sit down with your child at the mid-point of the programme to see how they are tracking.
+What goals have been achieved?
 Do any of these goals need to be reset?

 - Attend Tihoi Community Day.
 This is an important day for your child to spend time with you as a family.